Board of Directors

 Prior to joining Global Payments, Mr. Sloan was a partner and the worldwide head of the Financial Technology Group in New York for Goldman, Sachs & Co.
-He pioneered the development of the firm’s payments practice in investment banking, where he led many of the landmark transactions in payments over nearly two decades.
+He pioneered the development of the payments practice in investment banking, where he led many of the industry’s landmark transactions over two decades.

 He earned dual BA and BS degrees from The Wharton School of the University of Pennsylvania in 1989 (summa cum laude) and a JD from New York University School of Law in 1992 (magna cum laude).
 Mr. Sloan and his wife, Victoria, have three children and live in Atlanta, Georgia.

 Jeff has been recognized by Institutional Investor as one of “America’s Best CEOs” and by the Atlanta Business Chronicle as one of “Atlanta’s Most Admired CEOs”.
 He serves on the Executive Committees and the Boards of Directors of Fleetcor Technologies, Inc. and the Metro Atlanta Chamber of Commerce.
 He also serves on the Undergraduate Executive Board of The Wharton School of the University of Pennsylvania; and on the board of the Atlanta Committee for Progress.
 In 2017 and 2018, Mr. Sloan was the President and Chairman of the Board of Directors of the Electronic Transactions Association.